hellqvio86/home_assistant_casambi/README.md

 * Schema using as many generic config keys as possible from homeassistant.const
 * If your component has platforms, define a PLATFORM_SCHEMA instead of a CONFIG_SCHEMA.
 * If using a PLATFORM_SCHEMA to be used with EntityComponent, import base from homeassistant.helpers.config_validation
-* Never depend on users adding things to customize to configure behavior inside your component.
+* Never depend on users adding things to customize to configure behavior inside your component/platform.
 * Prefix component event names with the domain name.
 For example, use netatmo_person instead of person for the netatmo component.
 Please be mindful of the data structure as documented on our Data Science portal.
 * Regression tests
 * Raise PlatformNotReady if unable to connect during platform setup (if appropriate)